ace03uec/ace03uec/README.md

 ### Hi there 👋

 I work on Golang, Kubernetes and Containers.
-I blog about these and some learning at [giri.im](https://blog.giri.im).
+I blog about these and other musings at [giri.im](https://blog.giri.im).

 - 😄 Pronouns: He/Him
 - 📫 Drop a message @: me@giri.im